-You know it’s about time to make a furniture switch when you feel that a particular items does not complement your home’s interior anymore.
-But then again, are you ready to let go of something you have cherished for so long; an item which has been a part of your household for years?
-Fortunately, there is one method which can resolve both your eye for design and heart for your investments.
-When it comes to furniture, reupholstering brings them back to their best, tip-top shape.
+You know it’s about time to make a furniture switch when you feel a particular item does not complement your home’s interior.
+But then again, are you ready to let go of something you have cherished for so long, an item that has been a part of your household for years?
+Fortunately, there is one method that can resolve both your eye for design and heart for your investments.
+Regarding furniture, reupholstering brings them back to its best, tip-top shape.

 How to Reupholster a Couch

-Furniture reupholstery is something similar to cosmetic surgery; expert artisans strip off the unwanted parts of the object, leaving the main structure for an entire facelift.
-It’s like getting something new and retaining your old couch at the same time.
-Instead of buying a new chair, you get to enjoy the perks of reusing what you have.
+Furniture reupholstery is similar to cosmetic surgery; expert artisans strip off the unwanted parts of the object, leaving the main structure for an entire facelift.
+It’s like getting something new and retaining your old couch simultaneously.
+Instead of buying a new chair, you enjoy the perks of reusing what you have.

 The Benefits of Reupholstering

 Reupholstery has many advantages.
-Primarily, you help the environment by reducing carbon footprints which branches out from newly made products.
-This option is also cheaper, compared to purchasing newer items on retail or choosing bespoke made furniture.
-Third, you retain something with sentimental value to you; something which is priceless and rare.
+Primarily, you help the environment by reducing carbon footprints that branch out from newly made products.
+This option is cheaper than purchasing newer retail items or choosing bespoke-made furniture.
+Third, you retain something with sentimental value to you, something which is priceless and rare.

 In giving your furniture new life, you can choose different materials according to your preferences.
 You may decide to stick with the original design or spice it up a bit with new patterns and fabrics to fit your modern home.
 This way, you get the feeling of shopping for a new, custom-made item; bringing an aged, awkward piece alive into something contemporary.